Mo7amedElnaggar/UITextView-Placeholder/README.md

 License
 -------

-UITextView+Placeholder is under MIT license.
+  UITextViewPlaceholder is under MIT license.
 See the [LICENSE](LICENSE) file for more information.